hanabiworks/Hoshi-Ori-Yume-Mirai-Perfect-Edition-English-Translation/README.md

 Download this before: https://www.mediafire.com/file/6nijnmzvko2c7gh/Hoshi_Ori_PE_ENpatch.rar/file

-Just replace your Scene.pck in the install folder
+Just replace your Scene.pck in the install folder(You just need download Scene.pck)

  New contents translated by PyroCyan and old content ported by Gopicolo and Rin Chan